 Disarming Arctic Security Briefing Papers

-Occasional briefing papers focussing on military policies and practices in the Arctic region by Ernie Regehr, O.C., Senior Fellow in Defence Policy and Arctic Security, The Simons Foundation.
+Occasional briefing papers focussing on military policies and practices in the Arctic region by Ernie Regehr, O.C., Senior Fellow in Arctic Security and Defence, The Simons Foundation.

 About the Disarming Arctic Security briefing papers